elsasserlab/minute/README.md

 6. Run `minute run`

-Additionally, you may want to run `minute run` with the option `-n` first, which will only show which steps would be executed and not actually run them (“dry run”).
+Additionally, you may want to run `minute run` with the option `-n` first, which will do a “dry run”, that is, it only shows which steps would be executed and does not actually run them.

 ## Configuration files